 Figure 7-2: Evolution of the orbital radius during the Jupiter high latitudes phase

 The orbit is elliptical at the beginning and at the end of this phase.
-This is where most of the 37 krad radiation dose of the inclined phase is accumulated.
+This is where most of the 30 krad radiation dose is accumulated.